UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## Token Constants
 The following constants are also stored in the `AcrossConfigStore` contract but are specific to an Ethereum token address.
 Therefore, they are fetched by querying the config store's `tokenConfig(address)` function.
 - "UBAFeeModel"
   - This is a JSON struct of parameters keyed to a specific `chain` and `token` that defines a fee curve for that token given an input `balance`.
-This model is described in more detail [here](#TODO) and it generally returns a fee % to charge for an input deposit or refund amount given (i) the current "running balance" for the chain and token and (ii) the target "running balance".
+This model is described in more detail [here](#TODO) along with visual aids.
+The parameters are used to construct curves that return percentages given an input running balance.
-  - The intuition is that the fee is positive for deposited amounts when `currentRunningBalance + depositAmount < targetRunningBalance` and positive for refunded amounts when `currentRunningBalance - refundAmount > targetRunningBalance`, and vice versa.
-So, deposits and refunds are rewarded when they push running balances held on SpokePools towards their targets and penalized when they do the opposite.
-Deposits can only add to a running balance and refunds can only subtract.
 - "routeUBAFeeModel"
   - Similar to `UBAFeeModel`, this is a dictionary of `originChain-destinationChain` keys mapped to models that take precedence over the `UBAFeeModel` for a token on that specific deposit route.
 The route rate models should contain exactly the same parameters as the default `UBAFeeModel`